parazyd/amprolla/README.md

 not performing well in terms of speed, and the second version was never finished - therefore this version has emerged.

+amprolla is a tool that will merge a number of different apt-based repositories into one, while giving control over (not) including given packages, architectures, or any specific package metadata.
+Upon completing the merge, amprolla will generate and optionally create GnuPG signatures of the according `Release` files.

 Dependencies
 ------------